ibm-cloud-docs/CDN/faqs.md

 {: faq}
 {: support}

 You are only billed for bandwidth that is used per IBM Cloud Content Delivery Network instance.
 If no bandwidth is used by your CDN, no charges are incurred.
-Bandwidth prices vary, depending on the regional location of the edge server.
+Bandwidth prices vary, depending on the regional location of the Edge server.
 You can see bandwidth pricing by geographic region in the [pricing document](/docs/CDN?topic=CDN-pricing) for this service.

 ## When will I be billed for my CDN?
 {: #when-will-i-be-billed-for-my-cdn}